 You can help your mind by employing regular stress management techniques or coping strategies for stress.

-Everyone requires stress management, and whether you realize it or not, you’re likely already using stress management techniques in your life.
+Everyone requires stress management.
+Whether you realize it or not, you’re likely already using stress management techniques in your life.
 Of course, not all techniques that people use are positive.
-For instance, managing stress with drugs, alcohol, or excessive spending are decidedly negative strategies.
+For instance, handling stress with drugs, alcohol, or excessive spending are decidedly negative strategies.

-Finding better strategies is a must, and it’s essential to find the stress management techniques that work for you.
+Finding better strategies is a must and it’s essential to seek out those that work for you.

 8 Stress Management Strategies to Try